emilylauyw/Udacity_Business_Analyst_Nanodegree_Lessons/02-Data_Wrangling.md

 3. Consistent column types are one of the main reasons working with databases is fast.
 Often databases hold a LOT of data.
 So, knowing that the columns are all of the same type of data means that obtaining data from a database can still be fast.

+### Statements
+- Tell the database what you'd like to do with the data.

+### Types of statements
+- A few statements include:

+1. CREATE TABLE is a statement that creates a new table in a database.
+2. DROP TABLE is a statement that removes a table in a database.
+3. SELECT allows you to read data and display it.
+This is called a query.

+`SELECT ...
+FROM ....`

+1. SELECT indicates which column(s) you want to be given the data for.

+2. FROM specifies from which table(s) you want to select the columns.
+Notice the columns need to exist in this table.

+If you want to be provided with the data from all columns in the table, you use `*`, like so:

+`SELECT * FROM orders`

+LIMIT statement: useful when you want to see just the first few rows of a table.
+This can be much faster for loading than if we load the entire dataset.